 Whether there has been a significant change in the area surrounding the property that would affect its value (i.e., zoning changes, or physical or environmental damage to surrounding area).

 A material deterioration in the factors outlined in Section 4(C)(ii) herein.

+Limits.

+The Credit Union will set the following limits on commercial real estate loan workout arrangements:

+Open-End Loans.
+In general, open-end loans will not be re-aged more than once within one 12-month period, and no more than twice within any 5-year period.
+However, the Credit Union may re-age (re-age meaning returning a delinquent, open-end account to current status without collecting the total amount of principal, interest, and fees that are contractually due) an account after it enters a workout program, but only after receipt of at least 3 consecutive minimum monthly payments or the equivalent cumulative amount.
+The Credit Union will not authorize additional advances to fund unpaid interest and Credit Union fees.

+Closed-End Loans.
+Closed-end loans will not be extended (extending monthly payments and rolling back the maturity by the number of months extended), deferred (deferring a contractually due payment without affecting the other terms, including maturity of the loan), renewed (underwriting a matured loan generally at its outstanding principal amount and on similar terms), or rewritten (underwriting an existing loan by significantly changing its terms, including payment amounts, interest rates, amortization schedules, or its final maturity) more than [[7315-2]].

+Aggregate Limit.
+The Credit Union will also not exceed [[7315-3]]% of net worth in loans within workout.

 SHORT-TERM LOAN ACCOMODATION.
 The Credit Union will work proactively and prudently with borrowers who may be unable to meet their contractual payment obligations during periods of financial stress.
 These will be generally short-term or temporary in nature and occur before a loan reaches a workout scenario.
 The Credit Union will comply with risk management practices, analysis/maintenance of information and classification as outlined with policy.
 Disclosure about the arrangement of the accommodation to the borrower and any guarantor will be clear, accurate and timely.

 TYPES OF WORKOUT ARRANGEMENTS.
 The type of workout arrangement will be determined by the type of commercial loan granted.
+Loan workouts will not be extended or authorized and no additional advances on open-end loans will be allowed to finance unpaid interest or credit union fees.
+Third party fees, such as forced-place insurance or property taxes, can be financed or advanced through a loan workout.
 The following will be considered when entering into a workout arrangement:

 Refinancing.
 The Credit Union may choose to refinance a loan if the CRE borrower has sufficient cash flow, equity, the ability to complete a project or rent remaining space, and/or the ability to pay a more affordable loan.